RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sa/sa-4.md

 ## Control Statement

-Include the following requirements, descriptions, and criteria, explicitly or by reference, using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service:
+The organization includes the following requirements, descriptions, and criteria, explicitly or by reference, in the acquisition contract for the information system, system component, or information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs:

-- \[a.\] Security and privacy functional requirements;
+- \[a.\] Security functional requirements;

-- \[b.\] Strength of mechanism requirements;
+- \[b.\] Security strength requirements;

-- \[c.\] Security and privacy assurance requirements;
+- \[c.\] Security assurance requirements;

-- \[d.\] Controls needed to satisfy the security and privacy requirements.

-- \[e.\] Security and privacy documentation requirements;
+- \[d.\] Security-related documentation requirements;

-- \[f.\] Requirements for protecting security and privacy documentation;
+- \[e.\] Requirements for protecting security-related documentation;

-- \[g.\] Description of the system development environment and environment in which the system is intended to operate;
+- \[f.\] Description of the information system development environment and environment in which the system is intended to operate; and

-- \[h.\] Allocation of responsibility or identification of parties responsible for information security, privacy, and supply chain risk management; and

-- \[i.\] Acceptance criteria.
+- \[g.\] Acceptance criteria.

+## Control Objective

+Determine if the organization includes the following requirements, descriptions, and criteria, explicitly or by reference, in the acquisition contracts for the information system, system component, or information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs:

+- \[SA-4(a)\] security functional requirements;

+- \[SA-4(b)\] security strength requirements;

+- \[SA-4(c)\] security assurance requirements;

+- \[SA-4(d)\] security-related documentation requirements;

+- \[SA-4(e)\] requirements for protecting security-related documentation;

+- \[SA-4(f)\] description of:

+  - \[SA-4(f)[1]\] the information system development environment;
+  - \[SA-4(f)[2]\] the environment in which the system is intended to operate; and

+- \[SA-4(g)\] acceptance criteria.

 ## Control guidance

-Security and privacy functional requirements are typically derived from the high-level security and privacy requirements described in [SA-2](#sa-2) .
-The derived requirements include security and privacy capabilities, functions, and mechanisms.
-Strength requirements associated with such capabilities, functions, and mechanisms include degree of correctness, completeness, resistance to tampering or bypass, and resistance to direct attack.
-Assurance requirements include development processes, procedures, and methodologies as well as the evidence from development and assessment activities that provide grounds for confidence that the required functionality is implemented and possesses the required strength of mechanism.
-[SP 800-160-1](#e3cc0520-a366-4fc9-abc2-5272db7e3564) describes the process of requirements engineering as part of the system development life cycle.

-Controls can be viewed as descriptions of the safeguards and protection capabilities appropriate for achieving the particular security and privacy objectives of the organization and for reflecting the security and privacy requirements of stakeholders.
-Controls are selected and implemented in order to satisfy system requirements and include developer and organizational responsibilities.
-Controls can include technical, administrative, and physical aspects.
-In some cases, the selection and implementation of a control may necessitate additional specification by the organization in the form of derived requirements or instantiated control parameter values.
-The derived requirements and control parameter values may be necessary to provide the appropriate level of implementation detail for controls within the system development life cycle.

-Security and privacy documentation requirements address all stages of the system development life cycle.
-Documentation provides user and administrator guidance for the implementation and operation of controls.
-The level of detail required in such documentation is based on the security categorization or classification level of the system and the degree to which organizations depend on the capabilities, functions, or mechanisms to meet risk response expectations.
-Requirements can include mandated configuration settings that specify allowed functions, ports, protocols, and services.
-Acceptance criteria for systems, system components, and system services are defined in the same manner as the criteria for any organizational acquisition or procurement.
+Information system components are discrete, identifiable information technology assets (e.g., hardware, software, or firmware) that represent the building blocks of an information system.
+Information system components include commercial information technology products.
+Security functional requirements include security capabilities, security functions, and security mechanisms.
+Security strength requirements associated with such capabilities, functions, and mechanisms include degree of correctness, completeness, resistance to direct attack, and resistance to tampering or bypass.
+Security assurance requirements include: (i) development processes, procedures, practices, and methodologies; and (ii) evidence from development and assessment activities providing grounds for confidence that the required security functionality has been implemented and the required security strength has been achieved.
+Security documentation requirements address all phases of the system development life cycle.
+Security functionality, assurance, and documentation requirements are expressed in terms of security controls and control enhancements that have been selected through the tailoring process.
+The security control tailoring process includes, for example, the specification of parameter values through the use of assignment and selection statements and the specification of platform dependencies and implementation information.
+Security documentation provides user and administrator guidance regarding the implementation and operation of security controls.
+The level of detail required in security documentation is based on the security category or classification level of the information system and the degree to which organizations depend on the stated security capability, functions, or mechanisms to meet overall risk response expectations (as defined in the organizational risk management strategy).
+Security requirements can also include organizationally mandated configuration settings specifying allowed functions, ports, protocols, and services.
+Acceptance criteria for information systems, information system components, and information system services are defined in the same manner as such criteria for any organizational acquisition or procurement.
+The Federal Acquisition Regulation (FAR) Section 7.103 contains information security requirements from FISMA.

-## Control assessment-objective

-security functional requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-privacy functional requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-strength of mechanism requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-security assurance requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-privacy assurance requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-controls needed to satisfy the security requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-controls needed to satisfy the privacy requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-security documentation requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-privacy documentation requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-requirements for protecting security documentation, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-requirements for protecting privacy documentation, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-the description of the system development environment and environment in which the system is intended to operate, requirements, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-the allocation of responsibility or identification of parties responsible for information security requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service;
-the allocation of responsibility or identification of parties responsible for privacy requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }};
-the allocation of responsibility or identification of parties responsible for supply chain risk management requirements, descriptions, and criteria are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }};
-acceptance criteria requirements and descriptions are included explicitly or by reference using {{ insert: param, sa-04_odp.01 }} in the acquisition contract for the system, system component, or system service.